 How do you get kids excited about science?

 Our approach is through a series of hands-on activities – largely involving photos and videos – that encourage kids to strengthen their observational skills while learning about wild animals.
 Emphasizing the intersection of science and art, these free activities provide instruction on how to keep nature journals, create maps, and test hypotheses about animal behavior.
-Please visit Shutterbug Science, our website dedicated to these K-12 science activities, for more information.
+For more information, please visit Shutterbug Science, the Markham Lab’s website dedicated to these K-12 science activities.

 Intern with us!